Shopify/ui-extensions/docs/ExtensionPoints/ProductSubscription/README.md

-# Subscription Management Extension
+# Product Subscription Extension

 This extension renders in the Product Details and Product Variants Page inside a Modal container.

 ## Extension Points

-Subscription Management has multiple extension points.
+Product Subscription has multiple extension points.
 Each is triggered by a different merchant action, receives different data, and has a different responsibility.

 The different extension points are: